I

 • Devaluation – emphasising the negative qualities of some situation or a specific person

-• Idealisation – emphasising the positive qualities of a situation or a person
+• Idealisation – emphasising the positive attributes of a situation or a person

 Symptoms of BPD Splitting